 Today the app offers its own free voice and video calls along with quick Instant Messaging between groups and contacts.
 You are also likely to find several of your friends on Imo, so its a good IM app overall.

-This our favourite video calling app (check out 7 amazing video calling apps too) on this list, and is undoubtedly the most popular in the world.
+This is our favorite video calling app on this list and is undoubtedly the most popular in the world.
 However, that doesn’t take away from its Instant Messaging ability which is actually quite efficient.